zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 `pxctl credentials create` enables the user to configure the credentials for each supported cloud provider.

 An additional encryption key can also be provided for each credential.
 If provided, all the data being backed up to the cloud will be encrypted using this key.
 The same key needs to be provided when configuring the credentials for restore.
-This way, _PX_ will be able to decrypt the data successfully.
+This way, Portworx will be able to decrypt the data successfully.

 These credentials can only be created once and cannot be modified.
 In order to maintain security, once configured, the secret parts of the credentials will not be displayed.